AndreWohnsland/CocktailBerry/docs/advanced.md

 ## Microservices

-As a further addition since __version 1.1.0__, there is the option to run a microservice within docker which handles some networking topics.
+As a further addition, there is the option to run a microservice within docker which handles some networking topics.
 Cocktail data currently includes cocktail name, produced volume, ingredients, current time, used language in config and your machines name.
 Currently, this is limited to:

 - Posting the cocktail data time to a given webhook, adding header information
-- Posting the cocktail data to the official dashboard API (__v1.7.0__), see [detailed description](#posting-data-to-the-official-api)
+- Posting the cocktail data to the official dashboard API, see [detailed description](#posting-data-to-the-official-api)

 !!! info
     This is optional, if you don't want this feature, you don't need the microservice.